Robert Stearns (pastor): Day of Prayer for the Peace of Jerusalem

-Stearns, along with evangelist Jack W. Hayford, created an event called the Global Day of Prayer for the Peace of Jerusalem, celebrated in churches worldwide and with a major gathering in the Holy Land of Israel one day a year.
+Stearns, along with Jack W. Hayford, created an event called the Global Day of Prayer for the Peace of Jerusalem, celebrated in churches worldwide and with a major gathering in the Holy Land of Israel one day a year.
 It is the largest Christian Zionist event, endorsed by the Knesset Christian Allies Caucus the event involves congregants in 200,000 churches in 175 nations worldwide praying for peace in Israel and its surrounding nations.
 The event has attracted Israeli and United States officials such as former Senator Joe Lieberman and United States Ambassador to Israel David M. Friedman.

 Stearns co-founded of the annual Day of prayer in 2002.
 It is estimated that in 2019 more than half a million churches and as many as 100 million Christians and Jews around the world participated worldwide in the annual Day of Prayer for the Peace of Jerusalem.
 The event, held every year on the first Sunday in October, is inspired by the call to pray for Jerusalem in Psalm 122:6, which reads "Pray for the peace of Jerusalem: they shall prosper that love thee," in the King James Bible.

 Books and Music

-Stearns has written four books.
-The first was Prepare the Way, followed by Keepers of the Flame, The Cry of Mordecai, and most recently, No We Can't.
-All of his books are based on biblical beliefs.
+Stearns has written five books.
+The first was Prepare the Way, followed by Keepers of the Flame, The Cry of Mordecai, the Watchmen on the Wall manual and most recently, No We Can't.
+All of his books are based on his interpretation of biblical beliefs.

 In addition to his four books, Robert released a solo album entitled The Impossible Dream and performed at the 15th anniversary ceremony of the September 11 attacks in St. Patrick's Cathedral in New York City.